 $ pip install --requirement requirements.txt

-, which may be one that you didn’t
+The dataset I will use to evaluate your submission may be one that you didn’t see.

 Your Python code should be well structured and easy to understand.
 It

-There are also, in this same directory, two datasets:
+There are also, in the datasets directory, two input files:

 -